 Recorder's Name:

 Address:

 Post Code: Telephone No:

 Child's Name:

 Address:

 Post Code: Telephone No:

 Complainant's Name:

 Address:

 Post Code: Telephone No:

 Details of the allegations: [include date; time; location; and nature of the incident.]

 Additional information: [include witnesses; corroborative statements; etc.]

-+ 00LI

 Wales Golf notified (01633 436040)

 Case Number (if allocated):

 Name of person spoken to:

 Date: Time:

 Action taken:

 Date: Time:

 Signature of Recorder:

 Signature of Complainant:

+·

 Data protection:

-Rhos-on-Sea GC and Wales Golf Governance Departme form (together with other information they obtain as a re investigate the alleged incident and to take whatever act accordance with their Children and Young People Safegu esult of any investigation) to tion is deemed appropriate, in
+Rhos-on-Sea GC and Wales Golf Governance Department may use the information in this form (together with other information they obtain as a result of any investigation) to investigate the alleged incident and to take whatever action is deemed appropriate, in accordance with their Children and Young People Safeguarding Policy and Procedures.

-Strict confidentiality will be maintained, and information know" basis in the interests of safeguarding and in accor protection policy.
-This may involve disclosing certain info organisations and individuals including relevant clubs an the subject of an investigation and/or Statutory agencies Social Care. rdance with the company's data ormation to a number of Id County bodies, individuals that are
+Strict confidentiality will be maintained, and information will only be shared on a "need to know" basis in the interests of safeguarding and in accordance with the company's data protection policy.
+This may involve disclosing certain information to a number of organisations and individuals including relevant clubs and County bodies, individuals that are the subject of an investigation and/or Statutory agencies such as the Police and Children's Social Care.